MustafaMoneer/bot-microsoft-connector/README.md

-# Start coding your bot with Microsoft Bot Connector
+# Start coding your bot: Recast.AI + Microsoft Bot Connector

-This Starter Kit will help you start coding a bot connected to Microsoft Bot connector with Recast.AI.
+This Starter Kit will help you start coding a bot connected to Microsoft Bot connector with [Recast.AI](https://recast.ai/).

 ## Requirements

 * Create an account on Recast.AI
 * Create an account on Microsoft Bot Framework
 * Create accounts on messaging applications handled by Microsoft Bot Platform(Slack, Messenger, Kik...)
-* Set up your Recast.AI account

 ## Get your Recast Bot Token

 * Log in to your Recast.AI account
 * Create your Bot
 * Create intents and fill them with some expressions
-* Build your tree on BotBuilder in the 'Build' tab
+* Build your conversation flow on bot builder in the 'Build' tab
 * In the tab menu, click on the the little screw
 * Here is the `request access token` you will need to configure your bot!